OpenAtom-Linyaps/linyaps-doc/en/guide/ll-cli/query.md

 ll-cli query <calculator> --force
 ```

-This command returns the info of all apps whose `appid` (appid is the app unique identifier) contains the keyword "calculator", including the complete `appid`, application name, version, CPU architecture and descriptions.
+This command returns the info of all apps whose `appid` (appid is the app's unique identifier) contains the keyword "calculator", including the complete `appid`, application name, version, CPU architecture and descriptions.

-Here is the outputs:
+Here is the output:

 ```text
 appId                           name                            version         arch        channel         module      description